 Set up targeting

-Targeting is the first step in building a campaign.
-You pick what to advertise, who can see it, and what queries to start from.
-The choices here shape every subsequent step.
+Targeting is the first step of the campaign wizard.
+You pick what to advertise, who can see it, and which queries to start from.
+Every choice here shapes the keywords, ad copy, and budget the later steps generate, so it's worth getting right before you continue.

 Pick a product

-Choose the product these ads will promote.
-The dropdown shows products on your active Google Ads account.
+Choose the product these ads promote from the product dropdown.
+The dropdown lists the products set up on your active Google Ads account.

-If you have only one product set up, it's selected automatically.
-If you need a new product, see Add another product before continuing.
+If you have only one product, the wizard selects it automatically.
+If you need a new one, set it up first, see Add another product, then return to the wizard.

-The product determines which analysis Hero Marketer uses to draft keywords and ad copy.
-If you switch products mid wizard, anything generated below will need to be regenerated.
+The product you pick determines which product context Hero Marketer draws on to draft keywords and ad copy.
+If you switch products partway through the wizard, anything already generated below has to be regenerated from the new product's context.

 Choose a region

 Pick the country or region where ads should run.
-You can pick:
+You can target:

 - A whole country (for example, United States).